Asheville High Cougar Classic

 -

-I haven't judged many Ks because I come from a pretty traditional circuit, but a well-developed K could certainly convince me.
-Similar to the philosophy behind traditional frameworks, I'm pretty familiar with the critical theories behind most Ks.
+I come from a pretty traditional circuit, but a well-developed K could certainly convince me.
+Similar to the philosophy behind traditional frameworks, I'm familiar with the critical theories behind most Ks.

-- Theory arguments are fine when there is actual abuse--just explain clearly.
-Don't throw in an RVI just because someone happened to mention something was abusive.
-Save those for something truly egregious.
+- Theory arguments are fine when there's actual abuse--just explain clearly.
+Save RVIs for egregious things.

 Other random stuff: